JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 With the release of Julia 1.10, swapped out the default parser, previously written in Scheme, to a new one, written in Julia, known as [JuliaSyntax.jl](https://github.com/JuliaLang/JuliaSyntax.jl/).
 This change introduces several improvements:

-- **Increased Parsing Performance**: The new parser has signficantly better performance for parsing code.
+- **Increased Parsing Performance**: The new parser has significantly better performance for parsing code.
 - **Detailed Syntax Error Messages**: Error messages now provide more specific information, pinpointing the exact location of syntax issues.
-- **Advanced Source Code Mapping**: The parser generates expressions that track their position in the source code, facilitating precise error localization and beeing useful to build tools like linters on top of.
+- **Advanced Source Code Mapping**: The parser generates expressions that track their position in the source code, facilitating precise error localization and being useful to build tools like linters on top of.

 An example to illustrate the improvement in error messaging: